-Gas that contributes to global warming and climate change.
-For the purposes of this Forest Project Protocol, GHGs are the six gases identified in the Kyoto Protocol: carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
+Greenhouse Gas Gas that contributes to global warming and climate change.
+For the purposes of this Forest Project Protocol, GHGs are (GHG) the six gases identified in the Kyoto Protocol: carbon that increase carbon stocks on forested land relative to baseline levels of carbon stocks.